iiTONELOC/socket-programming-w-python/1-WebServerLab/README.md

 </html>
 ```

-The client closes after a successful response, as it should since we invoke the arguments when the file.
+The client closes after a successful response, as it should since we invoke the arguments with the file.
 We could improve this to take input from the user and run on a loop so we can make multiple requests.

 ## References